eniac/mu2sls/README.md

 ## TODO Items

+* Investigate Python native asyncio and use that instead of the concurrent futures.

 * TODO: The HTTP transport also needs to be modified so that it can understand the error messages that OpenFaaS returns.

 * TODO: For performance measurements, I need to make a timing function with python decorators to time different parts of the process, such as my transport layers, etc.